Worried about Google’s Web Vitals update?

 Well, they are right.
 But what if you cannot switch to a faster hosting or better theme or have fewer plugins?

-Well, you can still optimize your WordPress site to successfully pass the web vitals’ test.
+Well, you can still optimize your WordPress site to successfully pass the core web vitals requirement from Google.

 So, is this going to be a long & detailed guide as well?